-All Good Products is a certified better-for-the-world business based in Morro Bay, California that makes planet-friendly botanical skin and body care products.
+All Good Products is a certified socially responsible company based in Morro Bay, California that makes planet-friendly botanical skin and body care products.
 In the early 2000s, when Founder and CEO Caroline Duell first started giving away salves made from herbs at her boyfriend’s farm, she never envisioned having her own business.

 On the Social Entrepreneurship and Innovation Podcast, Caroline told us that, at this stage, there was no formal business plan in place.
 She had simply been selling the products to fellow rock climbers and farmers.
 It wasn’t until she asked a brick and mortar shop to hold onto some merchandise for customers to pick up that she realized for the first time that she was already running a small business.

 This pivotal moment started a flood of thoughts for Caroline.
 If she was running a business, how could she make the necessary decisions to adhere the business to her ethics?
 How can the supply chain scale responsibly?
 How could they grow a business that aligned with their core values of social and environmental sustainability?